actions-marketplace-validations/meetgeetha_pr-reviewer-action/ACTION_README.md

 1. Get an OpenAI API key from https://platform.openai.com/api-keys
 2. Add it to your repository secrets as `OPENAI_API_KEY`
-3. Add the workflow file above
+3. Add the workflow file above (make sure to include the `permissions` block!)
 4. Create a PR and watch the magic happen! ✨

+**Important**: The `permissions` block is required for the action to post comments on PRs.
+Without it, you'll get a 403 "Resource not accessible by integration" error.

 ## Inputs